eukras/koinos/README.md

 ## Installation

-Add the following dependency to `composer.json`, then `composer update`:
+Add the following Packagist dependency to `composer.json`, then run `composer update` as usual:

     "require": {
-        "eukras/koinos": "~1.0",
+        "eukras/koinos": "~1.0"
     }

-If you wish, execute the test suite with:
+If you wish, run the test suite with:

     phpunit -c vendor/eukras/koinos/src/Koinos/Bundle/KoinosBundle/phpunit.xml

+The tests are the best documentation.

 ## Files